Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Conclusion

-Figma isn’t just a design tool: it’s the shared language of many modern product teams.
+Figma isn’t just a design tool: it’s the shared language of modern product teams.
 Its real value lies in the continuity between discovery, design, prototyping, and handoff — without jumping tools or losing context between stages.
+For teams that invest in components and tokens, the return is exponential: every well-structured decision pays dividends on every new screen.